Mte90/dotfiles/README.md

 A list of external tools that is repo use (or extend) or that I use on daily usage.

+## NeoVim

+My setup includes various plugin with various settings, so to work better on WordPress contributions I created an alias `nvim-wp` that run nvim with less plugins and different [ALE settings](.vim/custom/custom-ale.vim).

 ## Bash tools

 * [Custom bash line](https://github.com/petobens/trueline), Fast and extensible bash powerline prompt with true color and fancy icon support